gbrunner/adv-programming-for-gis-and-rs/Week 1/README.md

 Demonstrate the Boston Clustermap too. https://gbrunner.github.io/Advanced_Python_for_GIS_and_RS/Week%2011/boston_cluster.html

 ## Classwork Problems
 1. Create a Leaflet map of 5 resturants that you'd like to go to in St. Louis.
 Include popups!
+If you're up to it, change the symbology for the points.
-2. Create a Leaflet showing the San Francisco Crime points from the GeoJSON found [here]().
+2. Create a Leaflet showing the San Francisco Crime points from the GeoJSON found [here](https://github.com/gbrunner/Advanced_Python_for_GIS_and_RS/blob/master/Week%201/sf_crime.geojson).
 Please add a relevant icon to the points.
 See the [Leaflet tutorial here](https://maptimeboston.github.io/leaflet-intro/) if you need help with that.
 3. **Challenge** Create a Leaflet heatmap from the crime points GeoJSON that you used above.
 4. **Challenge** Create a Leaflet cluster map from the crime points GeoJSON that you used above.